 While the mushrooms are cooking, make the oats.
 Heat the remaining 1 tablespoon of neutral oil in a large pot.
 Add the onion and cook for 6–8 minutes until it begins to soften.

-Ginger (Zingiber officinale) is a flowering plant whose rhizome, ginger root or ginger, is widely used as a spice and a folk medicine.
-It is a herbaceous perennial which grows annual pseudostems (false stems made of the rolled bases of leaves) about one meter tall bearing narrow leaf blades.
+Ginger (Zingiber officinale) is a flowering plant whose rhizome, ginger root, or ginger, is widely used as a spice and a folk medicine.
+It is an herbaceous perennial that grows annual pseudostems (false stems made of the rolled bases of leaves) about one meter tall bearing narrow leaf blades.

 Facts